-Charlotte County, located at the southern border of Sarasota County, is less populated than the two counties further north.
-There is a lot of growing activity going on.
+Charlotte County, located at the southern border of Sarasota County, is less populated than two counties further north.
+There is a lot of growing activity going on in Manatee and Sarasota County.
 Particular the corridor along US 41 is extremely busy.

 The county is dominated by a huge body of water, Charlotte Harbor, which is also part of the Charlotte Harbor estuary.
 This estuary is spanning the West Coast of Florida from Venice all the way down to Bonita Springs.
 It is the second largest estuary system in the State of Florida.

 The Peace River, Caloosahatchee River and Myakka River are also part of the ecosystem which was already established in the year 1975.
 Rapid growth and development, combined with an overuse of natural resources, made this step necessary, and it was a brilliant move.
 Now everybody is happy that the water is crystal clear and that nature is in shape again.

 In 1513 discovered by the Spanish, in 1775 taken over by the English, and established in 1921, Charlotte County has an interesting and eventful history.

 Cities in Charlotte County